KlausTrainer/couch_email_auth/README.md

 We are currently providing two template variables:

 ```
-username        The name of the user that tries to authenticate
+username        The username
-sign_in_link    The link that is used to authenticate
+sign_in_link    The sign-in link
 ```